apache/spark-website/contributing.md

      1. Fixes can simply be pushed to the same branch from which you opened your pull request
      1. Jenkins will automatically re-test when new commits are pushed
      1. If the tests failed for reasons unrelated to the change (e.g. Jenkins outage), then a committer can request a re-test with "Jenkins, retest this please".
      Ask if you need a test restarted.
+If you were added by "Jenkins, add to whitelist" from a committer before, you can also request the re-test.
+1. If there is a change related to SparkR in your pull request, AppVeyor will be triggered automatically to test SparkR on Windows, which takes roughly an hour.
+Similarly to the steps above, fix failures and push new commits which will request the re-test in AppVeyor.

 <h3>The Review Process</h3>